hydephp/develop/docs/digging-deeper/navigation.md

 ]
 ```

+**Supported Options:**
-Dropdown means that pages in subdirectories will be displayed in a dropdown menu,
+- `dropdown`: Pages in subdirectories are displayed in a dropdown menu
+- `hidden`: Pages in subdirectories are not displayed at all the menus
-while `flat` means that pages in subdirectories will be displayed as individual items in the menu.
+- `flat`: Pages in subdirectories are displayed as individual items
-Hidden means that pages in subdirectories will not be displayed in the menu at all.

 ### Automatic menu groups